Explore text properties

 - Click to open the type settings panel and explore more text properties.

-The Type settings panel gives you access to additional text properties and OpenType features.
+The Type settings menu gives you access to additional text properties and OpenType features.
+Go to the Typography section and click to open the type settings.

 - Blocks of text for alignment, spacing, and indentation.